Shopify/cli/docs/cli-kit/ui-kit/contributing.md

 **`Box`**

-`Box` is the unit of `ink`'s flexbox system.
+`Box` is the unit of Ink's flexbox system.
 If you need to give text or a certain group of components a flexbox property you can wrap it with `Box`.
 Be aware that `Text` components cannot contain `Box` elements inside.

 **`Text`**